Fact: Black women receive more formal education than black men.

 - economic deprivation

-Although these factors may be true, the results are the still the same.
+Although these factors may be true, the results are still the same.
 Marriage is at an all-time low in the black community.

 “Oftentimes black women are encourageded to make choices about getting your education or getting married.
 When you go to professional schools, you’re encouraged to focus on your studies.
 To the neglect, sometimes, of personal relationships… says Professor Niambi Carter.